rimblas/ocd-table-reorderer/README.md

 create synonym ocd_table_reorder for ORIGINAL_SCHEMA.ocd_table_reorder;
 ```

+[See a video](https://www.youtube.com/watch?v=KYMun3YObrI) of the switching between schemas feature implementation.

 This app now requires APEX 18.2 (but you could trivially backport to 18.1 if needed)